Michael Cera: 2014–present

 A "giant fan" of director David Lynch, Cera made a guest appearance in the 2017 revival of Lynch and Mark Frost's television show Twin Peaks in the show's fourth episode, as Wally "Brando" Brennan, the son of Deputy Sheriff Andy Brennan and his wife Lucy Brennan.
 The appearance contained several references to the work of actor Marlon Brando: Wally shares the same birthday and is nicknamed after Brando.
 Cera returned to the stage in March 2018, starring in a second Kenneth Lonergan production, Lobby Hero, at the Helen Hayes Theatre on Broadway.
 The play also stars Chris Evans, Brian Tyree Henry and Bel Powley.
 Cera and Henry were both nominated for Best Featured Actor in a Play at the 72nd Tony Awards.

-Cera appeared onstage again in October 2018, starring in a third Kenneth Lonergan production, a revival of The Waverly Gallery at the John Golden Theatre on Broadway.
-The play also starred Elaine May, Lucas Hedges, and Joan Allen.
+Cera return to Broadway in October 2018, starring in a third Kenneth Lonergan production, a revival of The Waverly Gallery at the John Golden Theatre on Broadway.
+Cera took a supporting role as a painter acting alongside Elaine May, Lucas Hedges, and Joan Allen.

 Cera co-starred in the 2018 film drama Gloria Bell, with Julianne Moore as the title character.
-Cera's upcoming projects include the animated comedy Paws of Fury: The Legend of Hank about a dog who wishes to become a samurai.
 Cera returned to his role as George Michael Bluth in the fifth season of Arrested Development in 2018.
 In 2021, Cera lent his voice to the adult animated film Cryptozoo.
+Cera appeared in the 2022 animated comedy Paws of Fury: The Legend of Hank about a dog who wishes to become a samurai.
+In 2023, he starred opposite Margot Robbie and Ryan Gosling in the fantasy comedy film Barbie as Allan.
+In August 2023, he said in an interview he was working on getting financing to direct his first movie, naming an adaptation of Masters of Atlantis by Charles Portis as one of two possible directorial debuts, having narrowly beaten out Clark Duke when first securing the adaptation rights.

+In 2025, Cera garnered critical acclaim for his performance as Norwegian entomologist Björn Lund in the Wes Anderson film The Phoenician Scheme, which critic Brian Tallerico deemed "his best work to date".